fasterius/simple-zoom.nvim/README.md

 ## 🚀 Usage

-To toggle zoom, simply use the `:SimpleZoomToggle` command.
+This plugin does not set any key mappings by default, but instead provides the `:SimpleZoomToggle` command to toggle the zoom on or off.
 If you want to store this in a key map, you can do something like this:

 ```lua